suryakapila/SFND_Radar_Target_Generation_and_Detection/README.md

 * Use `RDM[x,y]` as the matrix from the output of 2D FFT for implementing CFAR
 ```
 RDM = RDM/max(max(RDM));
+% CUT starts after training and Guard cells so starting the loop for sliding
+% CUT from T+G+1

 for i = Tr+Gr+1:(Nr/2)-(Gr+Tr)
     for j = Td+Gd+1:Nd-(Gd+Td)